 - Wood stain or paint: I used Varathane Dark Walnut

-- Screw hooks: These are to attach the baskets.
-If you order these online, you’ll actually have many more options of colors and sizes.
-Make sure you don’t get an obnoxiously large hook… you want it to be subtle.
+- Screw hooks: These help you hang the baskets.
+If you order these online, you’ll actually have many more options of colors and sizes

 - Wire baskets: You chose the style!
 I’m sure you can find them cheap from Walmart or even the dollar store.
 I was in a rush, so I got these baskets mine from Target for $15 each.

 First, make sure you have all the wood you need and that it’s cut to the right measurements.
-I chose to cut my wood to different lengths and stagger it, but of course you could make yours a simple rectangle or any other shape you choose.
+I chose to cut my wood to different lengths and stagger it, but you could make yours a simple rectangle or any other shape you choose.

 Once you have your wood placed exactly how you want it, take your 1x2s and line them up on the BACK of your wood.
 Then drill a pilot hole, then drill those screws into each piece of wood.
 Quick and easy.

 Update April 2020: I recommend using a steel bracket for the back instead of wood.
 They both work well, but a steel bracket is thinner and makes the frame easier to attach to the wall.

 My favorite part!

 For this one, I used Dark Walnut stain.
 I suggest using Minwax Pre-Stain, because it helps your wood soak up the stain better.
-However… I didn’t have any and was WAY too eager to finish this project.
+However… at the time, I didn’t use any!
+I was WAY too eager to finish this project.